OpenStackweb/osf-website/src/pages/about/board/index.md

     twitter: https://twitter.com/ashinclouds
   - company: "Open Usage Commons, Software Freedom Conservancy, Eigenstate Ltd, Ericsson Software Technology, The Perl Foundation, Onyx Neon, Inc. "
-    description: Allison is a software developer and open source strategist.
+    description: "Allison is a software developer and open source strategist.
 She is the Chair of the Board of the OpenInfra Foundation, a board member of the Software Freedom Conservancy, a board member of the Perl Foundation, and co-founder of the FLOSS Foundations group for open source leaders.
 She